CollectivaT-dev/judeo-espanyol-resources/README.md

 # Judeo-Espanyol resources

-Scripts, resources and other tools to create datasets for the Judeo-Espanyol language.
+Scripts, resources and other tools to create datasets for the Judeo-Espanyol (Ladino) language.